hasapian/goKafka/README.md

 A specified number of events is created, which are consumed by a single consumer.
 The consumer stops when a message with value **stop** is received.

+## GitHub Actions Kafka Single Broker
+The workflow for the single broker has the following steps:
+- Check out repository
+- Pull images for broker and zookeeper via docker compose and start containers
+- Create the necessary topic to use during tests
+- Run test for single broker

 ## Steps to run locally
 1. Clone repository: `git clone https://github.com/hasapian/goKafka.git`
 2. Create Zookeeper and Kafka containers with docker compose (install if needed following [this](https://docs.docker.com/compose/install/) manual): `docker compose up -d`